maximilian-armuss-dev/telegram2notion/README.md

 *   **Telegram Integration:** Fetches new messages from a Telegram bot at regular intervals (polling).
 *   **Voice Transcription:** Voice messages are automatically converted to text using Gladia AI.
 *   **Intelligent Processing:** Google Gemini analyzes the collected texts, understands the context, consolidates ideas, and derives actions (e.g., create a new task, update an existing one).
+*   **Retrieval Augmented Generation (RAG):** Leverages a local vector database (FAISS with HuggingFace embeddings) to provide the LLM with relevant context from existing Notion pages, improving decision-making for creating, updating, or archiving entries.
 *   **Notion Synchronization:** Creates or updates entries in a Notion database based on the LLM's analysis.
 *   **Containerized:** The entire project is packaged in Docker for simple, isolated, and reproducible execution.